elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/conditional-branching.md

 ---
-title: Conditional Branching
+title: Conditional Branching in JavaScript
+description: Learn how to use conditional branching in JavaScript.
 sidebar_position: 10
+sidebar_label: Conditional Branching
 ---

-# Conditional Branching

 **JavaScript Fundamentals: Conditional Branching**